-Upon successful completion of this course the student will be able to do the following:
+After successfully completing this course, the student will be able to demonstrate the following:

-- 1. Show improved ability on the instrument and clarity of tone. - 2.
-Exhibit styles of performance, and be able to interpret them. - 3.
-Perform in various styles on the electric bass

-B. Objectives for Students in Teacher Preparation Programs
+- 1. Good technique and clarity of tone. - 2.
+Ability to interpret different styles of performance. - B. Objectives for Students in Teacher Preparation Programs

 The teacher candidate will know how to develop a high standard of performance on the instrument.